Charlene (singer): Charlene and Songs of Love

 When Charlene's self-titled debut album (P6 10015S1) was released in November 1976 on Motown's Prodigal label, her artist name was shortened to Charlene and appeared as such on the cover, but confusingly the album still had "Charlene Duncan" printed on the spine.
 In March 1977, the first single, "It Ain't Easy Comin' Down" (P 0632F), went to #97 on the Hot 100 and #23 on AC.

 In May 1977, an album entitled Songs of Love (Prodigal, P610018S1) (with cover artwork by Patrick Nagel) was issued.
 It was a repackaged version of Charlene with "Freddie" (an apparent tribute to Freddie Prinze, who had died that year) replacing "Shake a Hand" and the songs re-sequenced.
 Also, there is no spoken bridge in "I've Never Been to Me".
 "Freddie" was released as a single (P 0633F) and reached #96 in the Hot 100 (and #40 on the AC).

 A third single from the Charlene/Songs of Love collections would turn out to have not only an unusual lyrical evolution but also an unexpected chart odyssey.
 The lyrics to "I've Never Been to Me" were originally written by Ron Miller from a male perspective, but he rewrote them from a woman's viewpoint for Charlene; and on her debut album, the ballad was recorded with a controversial narration to underscore the song's sentiment.
 On Songs of Love, the track omitted the spoken bridge; when this take was released as a single (P 0636F), it spent only three weeks on the Hot 100 and peaked at #97 in October 1977.
 When the song was revived in 1982, the rendition with the monologue (from the Charlene LP) was being played on radio, so it was the version that Motown reissued.

 Second unreleased album

 In 1978, a Charlene recording entitled "Are You Free", again produced by Ron Miller, appeared as a promotional single for the music label Ariola Records America.
-In addition to the Charlene/Songs of Love project, Charlene recorded for Motown a full album's length of material that was never issued.
+In addition to the Charlene/Songs of Love project, Charlene recorded for Motown a full album's length of material that was never even issued.
 In June 1980, Motown released one more single, "Hungry / I Won't Remember Ever Loving You" (M 1492F).
 The track "Hungry" was taken from the stage musical Daddy Goodness, and both cuts on the single were from the same collaborators of her biggest hit.
 However, this attempt failed, and Motown decided to release the singer from its label.